 Hang dry wool socks, if possible.
 If not, tumble dry on a low, delicate setting.

 A mesh laundry bag (you can also use a lingerie bag) is another great tool to use when washing wool socks.
 Simply place the socks (remember to first turn them inside out!) in the laundry bag, then simply throw it in both the washer and dryer.
 The laundry bag adds extra protection by preventing other garments and harsh fibers from rubbing against your wool socks.
-Keep an eye out - we'll be offering American-made sock laundry bags in the near future!
+Need a sock laundry bag?
+Check out our American-made sock laundry bag.

 The more care and effort that you place into the laundering process, the longer your wool socks will last.